Lemon Law Attorney Serving Los Angeles, San Jose, Oakland, Napa, Scottsdale, Glendale, Tempe and Elsewhere in California and Arizona

 Hiring a Los Angeles & San Jose Lemon Law Attorney Costs You Nothing

-Under California’s lemon law, attorney’s fees are paid by the manufacturer if the vehicle is bought back.
+Under California’s and Arizona lemon law, attorney’s fees are paid by the manufacturer if the vehicle is bought back.
 In a buyback, the manufacturer is required to pay for your legal fees, along with any payments that are owed to you.
 You seldom need to pay anything to be represented by a skilled and respected Oakland lemon law attorney.

 If you are tempted to try and pursue a buyback independently without the assistance of legal counsel, take a breath and reconsider.
 Why?
 Because auto manufacturers employ teams of aggressive defense attorneys who will fight a lemon law claim made against the manufacturer, especially when the claim is filed by a consumer lacking representation.
-It is common for defense attorneys to argue that the defect does not qualify under California’s lemon law.
+It is common for defense attorneys to argue that the defect does not qualify under California’s and Arizona lemon law.
 Or, they might try to argue that you abused or neglected the vehicle and that caused the problem.
 When you encounter these arguments, you should have the benefit of a knowledgeable and seasoned Los Angles lemon law attorney on your side.

 Take Action by Contacting RS Law Offices to Schedule a No-Cost, Confidential Case Review